AlexS293/Weather-Apps/README.md

 This is similar to the Weather App where a red error message appears under the search bar.

 ## Project Details
 This project taught me a lot about how to create efficient Python GUIs as well as improving my data collection and analysing skills.
+I also improved my graphic design skills as I created the logo and all of the icons.

-Both programs also fulfill their purposes as accurate, easy-to-use weather apps.
+Both programs fulfill their purposes as accurate, easy-to-use weather apps.